How to Become a Tattoo Artist: Career Guide

 Tattoo artists typically exhibit a love of tattooing, along with creative talent and a desire to work with people.
 A...

-Fantasy Art - art based on fantastic creatures and scenes, such as medieval swordplay, dragons, and faeries - does not require...
+Fantasy artists create art based on fantastic creatures and scenes, such as medieval swordplay, dragons and faeries.
+Read on...

 - Careers in Television Advertising: Job Options and Requirements